RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 16. Alternative Dragon's Eye
 17. Mage Scrolls for New Spells
 18. Revised Creature Immunities
-19. Shapeshifting Sound Fix
-20. More Accurate Saving Throws for Enemies
+19. More Accurate Saving Throws for Enemies
-21. Revise Critical Hit Immunity
+20. Revise Critical Hit Immunity
-22. Sudden Death Mode
-23. Better Racial Enemies for Rangers
+21. Better Racial Enemies for Rangers
-24. Cosmetic Tweaks
+22. Cosmetic Tweaks
-25-34.
+23-32.
 More Persuasion Options
-35. NPC Core
+33. NPC Core
-36. NPCs start with experience
+34. NPCs start with experience
-37. New GUI
+35. New GUI
-38. Looping Main Theme
+36. Looping Main Theme
-39. Revised Battle Square
+37. Revised Battle Square
-40. Minor Damage Resistance for Armor and Shields
+38. Minor Damage Resistance for Armor and Shields
-41. ChangeAIScript Fix
-42. Race Revisions
+39. Race Revisions
-43. Enemies give the same amount of experience regardless of the party's level
+40. Enemies give the same amount of experience regardless of the party's level
-44. Adjust encounter level-scaling
+41. Adjust encounter level-scaling
-45. Reduce enemy HP bonuses in Heart of Fury Mode
+42. Reduce enemy HP bonuses in Heart of Fury Mode
-46. Reduce enemy attack bonuses in Heart of Fury Mode
+43. Reduce enemy attack bonuses in Heart of Fury Mode
-47. Reduce enemy saving throw bonuses in Heart of Fury Mode
+44. Reduce enemy saving throw bonuses in Heart of Fury Mode
-48. Weaken allied summoned creatures in Heart of Fury Mode
+45. Weaken allied summoned creatures in Heart of Fury Mode
-49. Have the party start with experience in Heart of Fury Mode
+46. Have the party start with experience in Heart of Fury Mode
-50. Remove the delay between sneak attacks
+47. Remove the delay between sneak attacks
+48. Increase the level cap
+49. Always learn spells from scrolls successfully

 --Class Revisions--